Difference between UNION and UNION ALL T-SQL Operators

 - Operator UNION ALL works with all data type columns whereas UNION operator does not work with a column that has a TEXT data type and it will throw error during execution.

-Follow below guidelines while using UNION & UNION ALL operators with other Transact-SQL statements.
+I have discussed difference between UNION and UNION ALL in above section.
+Here i will explain below guidelines you should consider while using UNION and UNION ALL operators with other T-SQL statements.
 Below rules are also apply to EXCEPT and INTERSECT operator:

 - The first query can contain an INTO clause that creates a table to hold the final result set.
 Only the first query can use an INTO clause.
 If the INTO clause appears anywhere else, SQL Server displays an error message.